Advertisement

 One of my favourite alternatives to traditional hotels is vacation rentals.
 Platforms like Airbnb and Vrbo have opened up a world of possibilities, offering unique places to stay that suit a range of budgets and preferences.

-For example, during a trip to Paris, I found a charming one-bedroom apartment in the Marais district through Airbnb.
+For example, during a trip to , I found a charming one-bedroom apartment in the Marais district through Airbnb.
 The apartment was tastefully decorated, had a fully equipped kitchen, and even included a small balcony with a view of the bustling street below.
 Staying in a local neighbourhood allowed me to experience Paris as a resident rather than a tourist.
 I could shop at the local markets, enjoy breakfast at nearby cafes, and explore hidden corners of the city that I might have missed if I were staying in a hotel.

-In another instance, I booked a spacious houseboat in .
+In another instance, I booked a spacious houseboat in Amsterdam.
 This unique accommodation was docked in a quiet canal, offering a peaceful retreat after a day of sightseeing.
 The houseboat had all the amenities of a modern apartment, including a kitchen, living area, and even a small terrace where I could watch the world go by.
 The experience of staying on the water added an unforgettable element to my trip, all at a price comparable to a mid-range hotel room.

 House Swapping and House Sitting